satkand/uiauto/README.md

 # Robocop

-> *Robocop* is a robotically enhanced police officer equipped with state of the art weapons that aid him in servicing justice.
+> *Robocop* is a robotically enhanced police officer equipped with state of the art weapons that aid him in serving justice.

 Similarly to how the character is a step above his fellow average police officers, **Robocop**, the framework, is an enhancement of the native UI testing